Ordering is Now Open

 Note: A student's fee waiver benefits won't become active until they accept the benefits.
 See the full list of fee waiver benefits.

 Schools and districts must officially order PSAT/NMSQT or PSAT 10 test materials to get score reports after testing.
 Ordering reflects that your school has been approved for testing, that we have your correct mailing and contact information, and that your school has the correct materials to fairly administer tests.

 Borrowing and lending is allowed for some test administrations, but schools using only borrowed materials won't get score reports.

 Testing Supports for English Learners

-To make the PSAT 10 and PSAT 8/9 even more accessible to students, the College Board has worked with educators to provide testing supports for English learners (EL).
+To make the PSAT 10 and PSAT 8/9 even more accessible to students, College Board has worked with educators to provide testing supports for English learners (EL).

 Look Up Your School Code

 To offer the PSAT/NMSQT or PSAT 10, your school needs an active six-digit College Board school code.
 Schools that offer the SAT or AP have one.
-If you need a code, call 609-771-7091 or you can access our new web-based school code request form.
+If you need a code, call 609-771-7091 or access our new web-based school code request form.